IBM/aspera-cli/docs/README.erb.md

 This installs a recent ruby suitable for <%=tool%>.

-If using `rvm`, one way to force use of openssl 3.0 is:
+If using `rvm`, one way to force use of OpenSSL 3.0 is:

 ```bash
 RUBY_CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl@3.0)" rvm install 3.4.0